prendradjaja/hanglish-keyboard/README.md

     CV
     CC

-(This last structure has some more rules to it in both Hangul and Hanglish.)

 # Example text

-While there are a handful more concepts I haven't explained, this should give you a flavor for how Hangul works (and a bit of how Hanglish differs from it).
+Hopefully this gives you a taste of how Hanglish works (and of its differences from Hangul)!

 TODO example text

+TODO there's more to learn, link doc